Skip to main content

 SIL offers specialist mental health support, with a focus on recovery and community-based support for those severely affected by mental illnesses, offering a transition from institutional environments back into their own home within the community.

-Supported living provides tailored assistance which aims to help individuals with everything from daily tasks and medication management, to life skills development and community engagement.
-Where people with mental health conditions struggle to live independently - requiring support services or 24 hour support, residential care might be more appropriate.
+Where people with mental health conditions struggle to live independently, requiring support services or 24-hour support, residential care might be more appropriate.

 What is a mental health condition?